-Having a process hierarchy – a visual scheme of all the work processes happening in a company – might seem like an “of course, silly” requirement.
+Having a process architecture, or a process hierarchy – a visual scheme of all the work processes happening in a company – might seem like an “of course, silly” requirement.
 The truth, however, is a staggering number of companies are sailing blind.

 “Sailing requires the management of all the systems on the boat, plus all the controls on the boat, while assessing the weather and navigation.
 It’s planning everything to a fine level of detail and making the required adjustments all at the same time things are changing.”

 When you build a yacht, if you don’t build according to a blueprint chances are you’ll need a few buckets when you get out to sea.
-A process hierarchy is an architectural blueprint showing all the work processes that support the raison d’etre of the company.
+Process architecture is an architectural blueprint showing all the work processes that support the raison d’etre of the company.
 It shows how processes fit together to support the company’s mission, the equivalent of keeping the roof on.

 Okay, so why are they not used by all companies?